Arex360/EasyCPP/README.md

 #include "EasyCPP.h"
 use echo
 ```
 In order to use the framework, you must include above namespace and header on your program \

+# Keywords